Qwokka/Cetus/README.md

 ### Chrome

 - Download [the latest release](https://github.com/Qwokka/Cetus/releases)
+    - Make sure you download the package release, not the *Source Code* release unless you know what you're doing.
 - Unpack zip file
 - Follow [these instructions](https://stackoverflow.com/a/24577660)

 ### Firefox

 - Download [the latest release](https://github.com/Qwokka/Cetus/releases)
+    - Make sure you download the package release, not the *Source Code* release unless you know what you're doing.
 - Unpack zip file
 - Follow [these instructions](https://www.ghacks.net/2015/12/24/temporary-add-on-loading-coming-to-firefox/)
 ## Credits